distillpub/post--multimodal/src/paper.md

 <PeopleHandLabeled />

-[move to stddev instead of activations, show two dataset examples under each legend labels, show dataset examples for each range of activation]
+<Todo for="Nick" value={6}> move to stddev instead of activations, show two dataset examples under each legend labels, show dataset examples for each range of activation</Todo>

 (fig caption: To get a qualitative sense for what kinds of images cause the neuron to fire different amounts, we collected X images across different levels of firing, labeled them by hand into several categories, giving us an estimate of the conditional probability of each category at different levels of activation.
 While we labeled the images we couldn’t see how much they made the neuron fire.)